Back to Blog

 Why note-taking method matters

-Studies from Princeton and UCLA found that students who take notes by hand perform better on conceptual questions than those who type notes verbatim.
+Mueller and Oppenheimer's 2014 study, published in Psychological Science, found that students who take notes by hand outperform those who type notes verbatim on conceptual questions — even when laptop note-takers record significantly more content.
 The method matters because it determines how you process information during encoding and how easily you can retrieve it later.

 Good notes serve two purposes: they externalize information so your working memory isn't overloaded during class, and they create a study resource for later review.
 The best method balances these functions based on the subject, lecture style, and your learning preferences.